dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 This operator expects two arguments:

-* The left argument is a "schema" record containing two fields:
+* The left argument is a "schema" record containing at least the following two fields:

   * A field named `Type` containing the desired record type